MachoPiggies/Undeb-UnionCloud-Clubs-Fix/README.md

 ## ✍️ Author

-This tiny project is maintained by:
+This tiny project was originally created for the Bangor University Tennis Club and is maintained by:

 **Daniel**